Non-Hausdorff Manifolds via Adjunction Spaces: Examples

-Given the results of the previous section, it is natural to wonder whether there is some form of transfinite induction that can be performed in order to lift the result of Theorem 4.2 into a setting in which $I$ is allowed to be countable.
-Unfortunately, this is the not possible, since it is possible to construct an adjoined manifold in which the indexing set $I$ is countably infinite, and in which there is an $H$-submanifold $V$ in which $\partial V = \textsf{Y}^V$, yet $V \neq \phi_i(M_i)$ for all $i$ in $I$.
-Indeed, consider the triple $\mathcal{F}:=(\textbf{X},\textbf{A},\textbf{f})$, where: \begin{itemize} \item each $M_i$ equals the real line equipped with the standard topology, \item $A_{ij} = $, and \item each $f_{ij}$ is the identity map on the appropriate domain. \end{itemize} The reader may verify that this collection $\mathcal{F}$ does indeed form an adjunction system.
-The resulting adjunction space, which we denote by $N$, will be a countable collection of real lines, successively splitting in two at each natural number, as pictured in Figure \ref{Counterexample N}. \\
+We will now construct a non-Hausdorff manifold using countably-many copies of the real line.
+Suppose that the indexing set $I$ coincides with the natural numbers, ordered linearly.
+Consider the triple $\mathcal{F}:=(\textbf{X},\textbf{A},\textbf{f})$, where: \begin{itemize} \item each $M_i$ equals $\mathbb{R}$ with the standard topology, \item $A_{ij} = $, and \item each $f_{ij}$ is the identity map on the appropriate domain. \end{itemize} The reader may verify that this collection $\mathcal{F}$ does indeed form an adjunction system.
+The resulting adjunction space, which we denote by $\textbf{T}$, will be a countable collection of real lines, successively splitting in two at each natural number, as pictured in Figure \ref{Counterexample N}.

-We will now show that our adjunction space $N$ contains an $H$-submanifold $V$ that is distinct from each copy of the real line embedded in $M$, yet nevertheless retains the property $\partial V = \textsf{Y}^V$.

-\begin{lemma} Let $N$ be defined as above.
-The subspace $V$ defined by is an $H$-submanifold of $N$ in which $\partial V = \textsf{Y}^V$. \end{lemma} \begin{proof} Observe first that $V$ is a union of open, connected, pairwise intersecting subsets of $M$, so $V$ is open and connected.
-Moreover, since $V$ is the union of all the $A_{ij}$, and these are Hausdorff, $V$ is also Hausdorff.
-For maximality, we can simply apply Hajicek's criterion.
-Observe that the boundary of $V$ is: